chtoucas/Narvalo.NET/src/Narvalo.Finance/Resources/ISO4217/README.txt

-﻿These files are copied from http://www.currency-iso.org/en/home.html
+﻿These files are copied from http://www.currency-iso.org/en/home.html.
+SNV = Swiss Association for Standardization.